jcs/mailstation-tools/README.md

 - Press `Back`, then `q` to quit and reboot.

-Assuming your application header is correct at `02000` (see [loader.txt](loader.txt) for an explanation), the application should now be visible with the proper name (but a blank icon) under the Yahoo menu or the Extras menu (depending on the firmware version).
+Assuming your application header is correct at `020000` (see [loader.txt](docs/loader.txt) for an explanation), the application should now be visible with the proper name (but a blank icon) under the Yahoo menu or the Extras menu (depending on the firmware version).